-Due to the opposite-signed response to EN and LN, transient and QS WAFs exhibit a correlation, i.e. low (high) values of eastward transient WAF tend to simultaneously occur with high (low) values of QS WAF.
-Therefore, the NAO response to ENSO results from a constructive interference between these two types of waves (upper-left and lower-right corners in

-- 440 Figure 10).
-Destructive interference between these two mechanisms can occasionally occur (lower-left and upper-right corner), however these events are less frequent.
-One possible way to interpret the ENSO impact on the NAO is via the changes in 2-dimensional distribution of these two WAF indices.
-The 2-dimensional PDFs for each ENSO forcing are represented by the colored lines in Figure 10.
-The saturation of the NAO response during LN (Figure 7d) is consistent with the strong LN forcing leading to weaker transient WAF than the moderate LN, which is compensated by the stronger QS WAF response.
-Figure 10 - 445 also explains why the moderate EN forcing projects weakly onto the negative NAO phase, as neither the transient nor the QS WAF distribution is significantly shifted from the climatological values.
+Due to the opposite-signed response to EN and LN, transient and QS WAFs exhibit a correlation; i.e., low (high) values of eastward transient WAF tend to simultaneously occur with high (low) values of OS WAF.
+Therefore, the NAO response to ENSO results from a constructive interference between these two types of waves (upper-left and lower-right corners in Fig. 10).
+Destructive interference between these two mechanisms can occasionally occur (lowerleft and upper-right corner); however, these events are less frequent.
+One possible way to interpret the ENSO impact on the NAO is via the changes in two-dimensional distribution of these two WAF indices.
+The two-dimensional PDFs for each ENSO forcing are represented by the colored lines in Fig. 10.
+The saturation of the NAO response during LN (Fig. 7d) is consistent with the strong LN forcing leading to weaker transient WAF than the moderate LN, which is compensated for by the stronger QS-WAF response.
+Figure 10 also explains why the moderate EN forcing projects weakly onto the negative NAO phase, as neither the transient-WAF nor the QS-WAF distribution is significantly shifted from the climatological values.